 Similarly, a 2020 Accenture report identified workplaces with “more equal cultures,” to have a positive impact on employees with disability.
 These “more equal cultures,” benefitted from eight factors like Employee Resource Groups, fair and transparent pay, flexible working options and mental wellbeing options, to name a few.
 Accenture suggests that if more workplaces were inclusive like this, employees with disability would be 1.5 times more engaged in their workplace, with career aspirations that would be 2.3 times stronger – and 1.5 times more confident.

-RMIT University, a recurring top performer of Australian Network on Disability’s Access and Inclusion Index, know the benefits of an inclusive workforce.
+RMIT University, a recurring top performer of Australian Disability Network’s Access and Inclusion Index, know the benefits of an inclusive workforce.
 They are the first university to achieve Disability Confident Recruiter Status.
 Through the organisation’s dedication to building an inclusive team, they have improved access to employment, training and development, products and services, premises, communications and information communications technology.

 With over 94,000 students and 12,000 global staff, RMIT is dedicated to creating an inclusive community for all.

-RMIT University’s Interim Vice-Chancellor and Senior Disability Champion, Dionne Higgins, said the continued participation in Australian Network on Disability’s Access and Inclusion Index reflected the University’s commitment to maintain and build accessible physical, cultural and digital environments for all of their community.
+RMIT University’s Interim Vice-Chancellor and Senior Disability Champion, Dionne Higgins, said the continued participation in Australian Disability Network’s Access and Inclusion Index reflected the University’s commitment to maintain and build accessible physical, cultural and digital environments for all of their community.

 “Being an inclusive workplace to work and study is what makes RMIT so special,” she said.

 The university has continued to incorporate changes in their internal practices to continue their commitment to inclusion and accessibility.

 Amy Love, RMIT Senior Inclusion Manager, People, says that building this culture “elevates the standard for us to work toward and provides an opportunity to implement leading practices.”